local-first-web/auth/src/lockbox/README.md

 ### The key chain

-Keys provide access to other keys, via lockboxes; so we have an acyclic directed chain where keys are nodes and lockboxes are edges.
+Keys provide access to other keys, via lockboxes; so we have an acyclic directed graph where keys are nodes and lockboxes are edges.

 ![](../../docs/img/key-chain.png)